 The podcasts hinge point is set around an enormous earthquake within Los Angeles that levels buildings, and creates widespread pandemonium across the cities population.
 Amongst the chaos is a giant island that seemingly emerges ten miles off the mainland from the depths of the Pacific Ocean.

 What is it about islands that signify a touch of drama for the audience?
 Treasure Island, Lord of the Files, heck even sodding Jurassic Park to name but a few books about islands proving that throughout time Joe public loves a drop of mysticism when it involves an island.

 The show darts back & forth through past & present timeline’s like Reservoir Dogs, as the series opens with what appears to be a military interrogation between lead character Cassie (Sarah Wayne Callies) and a starchy jobs-worth Major.

 Cassie & Wayne Sharpe (David Harbour) of Stranger Things fame provide the narrative following recent events that led up to our current timeline.
-We learn that twenty four dead bodies were found on the island, and that the military are now onsite having seized control.
+We learn that twenty-four dead bodies were found on the island and that the military is now onsite having seized control.